mstuyts/ZoomToBelgium/README.md

 ## A button to zoom to any of the Belgian Municipalities in QGIS

 ## Een knop om naar één van de Belgische steden of gemeenten te zoomen in QGIS
-The plugin was tested in QGIS 2.18.14 and QGIS 2.99 (master) on Windows 10.
+This plugin was tested in QGIS 2.18.14 and QGIS 2.99 (master) on Windows 10.

 Deze plugin is getest in QGIS 2.18.14 en QGIS 2.99 (master) op Windows 10.